Fermilab and the New Frontiers of Physics

 Oliver Gutsche is a scientist at Fermilab.
 He earned his PhD in Particle Physics at the University of Hamburg and DESY in Germany.
 He is a member of the CMS collaboration at the Large Hadron Collider at CERN in Geneva, Switzerland.
 His research is focusing on physics beyond the Standard Model, specifically in the areas of supersymmetry and dark matter.
 Gutsche has intimate knowledge of large-scale computing solutions to analyze multi-Petabyte datasets on distributed computing infrastructures of 100,000 cores.
 He is deputy program manager of the U.S. CMS Software and Computing program overseeing and evolving the software development and computing infrastructure in the United States for the CMS experiment at the Large Hadron Collider.

 DETAILS: Wednesday, September 6, 2017, Chicago Public Library, Harold Washington Center, 400 S. State St., Chicago, IL 60605.
 Cindy Pritzker Auditorium (lower level).
 Program 6:00 pm to 8:00 pm.
 This program is FREE to attend, and seating will be first come, first served.
 Can’t make it live?
-This program will be recorded and will be available on our YouTube channel, C2ST TV.
+This program will be live streamed on Facebook, and will be recorded and available on our YouTube channel, C2ST TV.

 This program presented in partnership with Fermilab and the Chicago Public Libary.